tdom::schema -

 - Returns true if the content of filename is

-stream to expat, therefore only US-ASCII, ISO-8859-1, UTF-8 or
+to expat, therefore, only US-ASCII, ISO-8859-1, UTF-8 or UTF-16

-- validatechannel channel
+- validatechannel ?options? channel ?objVar?

 - Returns true if the content read from the Tcl channel channel is valid, or false, otherwise.
 Since data read out